Everything + Print

 I started Gibbous House with a 3rd person omniscient narrator.
 Quite a few scenes were written in this style and the central figure was going to be a sub-Holmesian, Mr Whicher type named Wilson.
 The project ground to a halt and as an experiment I wrote an introductory chapter with Moffat as the narrator.
 Eventually I couldn' t let him go.

-Anyway, reproduced here is a few hundred words…2nd October 2014 How to Live to Be 100
+Anyway, reproduced here is a few hundred words…30th September 2014 Words, Words, Words.

 A fool may gain the reputation of being wise if he have but wit enough to hold his tongue